To The Moms of Boys With Long Hair

 Good grief.
 Is it hard enough to be a parent without others questioning your parenting??

 Whatev!
-We got your back.
-There are a lot of other moms here who understand, and pretty sure they got your back too.
+Here at The Longhairs we have your back, and there are a lot of other moms here who understand and have your back too.

 A little extra shout out to moms of boys with long hair today.
 Kick your feet up, don’t do any chores, take a break from momin for a minute and just relax.